NoahEJ/future-weather-twitter-bot/README.md

 *Image coming soon*

-This Python project first pings the [Open Weather Maps](https://en.wikipedia.org/wiki/OpenWeatherMap) API for the weather forecasts for a date one year in the future.
+This Python project first pings the [Open Weather Maps](https://en.wikipedia.org/wiki/OpenWeatherMap) API for the weather forecast for a date one year in the future.
 Is this data reliable?
 Well, I'm not sure!
-Might need to come back in a year to see how these predictions held up 👀
+Might need to come back in a year to see how these predictions hold up 👀

 It then processes the response and creates a string describing the weather for that specific date.